e-paj/Machine-Learning-Projects-in-Python/CASE 4: Mushrooms/README.md

 **Objective**: To classify mushrooms into "edible" and "poisonous".

 ❓
-**Problem**: How to build a predictive model that can classify a mushroom as either "edible" or "poisonous" to see what is safe for consumption?
+**Problem**: How to build a predictive model that can classify a mushroom to see which is safe for consumption?

 📅
 **Date**: Oct.
 25 -